mahnaz007/ImagePreprocessing/docs/usage.md

 ##### Step 1: Set Up Proxy Identification

-Before running Nextflow and executing any process seperately, such as Pydeface, DCM2BIDS, or MRIQC, ensure that you have set the proxy variables that allow Singularity and Git to access the internet through your proxy.
+Before running Nextflow and executing any process separately, such as Pydeface, DCM2BIDS, or MRIQC, ensure that you have set the proxy variables that allow Singularity and Git to access the internet through your proxy.
 Typically, the required commands look like this:

 ```bash
 nic
 proxy
 echo $https_proxy
 ```
-##### Step 2: Install the Nextflow:
+##### Step 2: Install the Nextflow
 Install [Nextflow](https://www.nextflow.io/docs/stable/install.html)
 ##### Step 3: Clone the Repository
 ```